-This LED Sequencer using 4017 decade counter is very easy to build, and shows a sequence of lights (LEDs) that lights one by one.
+This LED Sequencer using 4017 decade counter circuit is very easy to build, and shows a sequence of lights (LEDs) that lights up one by one.

 How the LED Sequencer using 4017 works?

 The first part of the circuit (left side) is an oscillator that delivers at its output a square wave.
 The frequency of the output wave depends on the values of the capacitor C1, the resistor R1 and potentiometer P. The oscillator frequency is changed by turning the knob of the potentiometer.